 The goal of Anoka Technical College is to provide reasonable accommodations to students with a documented disability.
 Accommodations are designed to allow students to participate fully in the program of their choice.

-The Office of Accessibility provides services for students, faculty and staff with a permanent or temporary disability.
+The Office of Accessibility provides services for students with a permanent or temporary disability.
 We strive to provide individuals with tools to accomplish their educational and career goals.

 Transitioning from High School to College

 Are you transitioning from high school to college?

 Please check out this Resource Guide for helpful information in preparing students with disabilities for the college environment.

 You are responsible to provide the Office of Accessibility with documentation, test reports and/or school records relating to your disability and requested accommodations.

 This confidential information will be revealed ONLY by written consent from the student.
 This information will help the Office of Accessibility provide reasonable academic accommodations and support services.